TL;DR

 - Custom 404 pages

-Follow this step-by-step guide to learn how to create a landing page in WordPress.
-Or you can jump right in:
+For the full walkthrough, follow this guide on how to create a landing page in WordPress.